Jeff Foxworthy

-Jeffrey Marshall Foxworthy (born September 6, 1958) is an American actor, author, comedian, producer and writer.
-He is a member of the Blue Collar Comedy Tour, with Larry the Cable Guy, Bill Engvall, and Ron White.
+Jeffrey Marshall Foxworthy (born September 6, 1958) is an American comedian, actor, writer, and radio and television host.
+He is a member of the Blue Collar Comedy Tour, with Larry the Cable Guy, Bill Engvall, and formerly Ron White.
 Known for his "You might be a redneck" one-liners, Foxworthy has released six major-label comedy albums.
 His first two albums were each certified triple Platinum by the Recording Industry Association of America.
 He has written several books based on his redneck jokes, as well as an autobiography entitled No Shirt, No Shoes...
 No Problem!

 Foxworthy has also made several ventures into television, starting in the mid-1990s with his own sitcom called The Jeff Foxworthy Show.
 He has also appeared alongside Engvall and Larry the Cable Guy in several Blue Collar television specials, including Blue Collar TV for The WB.
-Since 2007, he has been the host of the quiz show Are You Smarter than a 5th Grader? on Fox (2007–2009 and 2015) and in syndication (2009–11).
-Foxworthy hosted a nationally syndicated radio show called The Foxworthy Countdown from April 1999 to December 2009.
-For three seasons, he hosted GSN's The American Bible Challenge.
+In addition, he hosted the game shows Are You Smarter than a 5th Grader? and The American Bible Challenge, and the radio program The Foxworthy Countdown.

 Early life

-Foxworthy was born in Atlanta, Georgia, on September 6, 1958, the first of three children of Carole Linda (née Camp) and IBM executive Jimmy Abstance Foxworthy.
-His parents were both of English descent, with his roots lying in the county of Essex.
+Jeffrey Marshall Foxworthy was born in Atlanta, Georgia, on September 6, 1958, the first of three children of Carole Linda (née Camp) and IBM executive Jimmy Abstance Foxworthy.
 His grandfather, James Marvin Camp, was a Hapeville firefighter for over three decades.
 He has two younger siblings, Jay Foxworthy and Jennifer Foxworthy.

-According to Foxworthy, who grew up in the Southern Baptist tradition, he remembers accepting Jesus Christ when he was seven years old.
-When he told his mother that he wanted to go down to the local sanctuary to accept Christ as his Lord and Savior, his mother, who felt he was too young, told him to wait until he had a firmer understanding of the undertaking.
-Foxworthy argued with her until a preacher came to their home and vouched for Foxworthy, who went back to the church that night with his mother.
-Despite this, Foxworthy says that complying with the often-strict rules of the church were difficult for him, saying, "I love God, but I can't act and dress like that.”

 Foxworthy graduated from Hapeville High School.
 He attended Georgia Institute of Technology in Atlanta, but left just before graduating.
 He worked for five years in mainframe computer maintenance at IBM, where his father also worked.
 At the urging of IBM co-workers, Foxworthy entered and won the Great Southeastern Laugh-off at Atlanta's Punchline comedy club in 1984.